aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 > HtmlApi (config)

 Initializes class instance with Configuration object that should be previously created and initialized with with user credentials, REST API service URL, authorization service URL and connection timeout values.
+See  [**Configuration**](Configuration.md)

 #### Example